Last weekend I was sent a beautiful photo of one of our shot glass trays on a shoot in action.

 3. Finding a shoot to beat on

 Getting involved on a shoot can be difficult.
 A personal invite is ideal but shooting folk can be wary of strangers due to previous experiences with animal rights fanatics.
-(Ok So been invited...hence why Im trying to get the right...so we get an invite another time!!)
+(So I've been invited...hence why I'm trying to get it right, so we get invited back again!!)

 What does beating involve?